 # On the manager node

-docker swarm init --advertise-addr <MANAGER_IP>
+docker swarm init --advertise-addr MANAGER_IP

-docker swarm join --token SWMTKN-1-xxxx 192.168.1.100:2377
+docker swarm join --token SWMTKN-1-xxx MANAGER_IP:2377

 docker node ls

-# Create a web service with 3 replicas
+# Deploy a service with 3 replicas

-docker service create --name web-service --replicas 3 --publish published=80,target=80 nginx:latest
+docker service create --name web --replicas 3 --publish published=80,target=80 nginx:1.25

 # List services